mpkelly/react-with-i18n/README.md

 ## Nesting bundles

 You can nest `I18NProviders` and the child will automatically merge its bundles in with its parents.
-It uses the `deepmerge` library for this.

 ```typescript jsx
 // RootLanguagees might contain common stuff like brandName etc